cal-itp/mobility-marketplace/content/blanks/about.md

 ---
 Welcome to the California Mobility Marketplace!

-Managed by [Cal-ITP](http://www.calitp.org), this website seeks to make the transition to contactless fare collection and GTFS Realtime compliance as easy and cost-effective as possible through a new and innovative approach.
+Managed by <a href="http://www.calitp.org/" target="_blank">Cal-ITP</a>, this website seeks to make the transition to contactless fare collection and GTFS Realtime compliance as easy and cost-effective as possible through a new and innovative approach.

 The California Mobility Marketplace gathers and presents links to a suite of pre-negotiated, code-compliant products and services that providers need in order to offer both contactless fare collection and GTFS Realtime, whether operating buses, commuter trains, or light rail.